-In 2013, in the classification of interest rate sensitive assets and liabilities by time bands the Bank implemented a statistical model for the classification of deposits without contractual maturity; in 2014 the Bank also used the model for the classification of a portion of the loan portfolio with an administrative (floating) interest rate.

-The aforementioned statistical model is based on the calculation of the minimal margin from correlations between market interest rates and interest rates of individual deposit and loan products.
-Average monthly balances of deposit and loan products quantified based on historical data for several previous years were used in the calculation.
-The goal was to achieve a more accurate calculation of the impact of movements in interest rates on the Bank's deposit and loan portfolio.
+In the classification of interest-rate sensitive assets and liabilities by time bands, the Bank uses a statistical model for the classification of deposits without contractual maturity and loans with an administrative (floating) interest rate.
+The model is based on the calculation of a minimal margin from correlations between market interest rates and the interest rates of individual deposit and loan products.